parthpandyappp/Classroom/index.md

 # Classroom
-An open source google classroom alternative in django.
+An Open-Source Google Classroom alternative in django.

 ## Features
 - Create a class